 Pack for success

 If the holidays have you packing light and traveling far, don’t forget to include items that will power your workouts no matter where you are.
-Resistance bands, jump ropes, running shoes, a bathing suit . . . when you have equipment with you to go swimming, running, or do some strength training, it will be harder to say no.
+Resistance bands, jump ropes, running shoes, a bathing suit . . . when you have equipment with you to go swimming, running, or do some strength training, it will be harder to say no. You can even pack one of these Unicorn Floats to relax by the pool after keeping your fitness in check.

 Be smart about sleep